Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

 Start Well Before the Exam

 Abstract reasoning is the component that responds most slowly to practice.
-Students who begin preparation 12–16 weeks before the exam consistently outperform those who start later.
-Unlike Mathematical Reasoning, where a student can learn a new formula and apply it immediately, abstract reasoning ability builds gradually through exposure and reflection.
+Unlike Mathematical Reasoning, where a child can learn a new formula and apply it the same afternoon, this ability builds gradually through exposure and reflection, so a long, light run-up suits it better than a short intense one.

 Build a Question-Type Library

 The six question types described above are stable across Australian exams.
-For each type, students should:
+For each type, your child should:

 - Understand the rules — what transformations are possible?